Physics-Informed Parametric Bandits for Beam Alignment in mmWave Communications: Performance Evaluation

-We present the normalized dynamic regret as a function of time step in \Cref{fig:normalized-regret-mobile}; we see that Periodic-\prgreedy has the best performance and Periodic-\pretc is the second.
+as a function of time step in \Cref{fig:normalized-regret-mobile}; we see that Periodic-\prgreedy has the best performance and Periodic-\pretc is the second.
 Both beat all other periodic bandit algorithms by a significant margin.